nick-dolan/gekko-batcher/readme.md

 The name of the property for range must match the property name in method's config.

- Type `node batcher` in terminal and see process.
+ Type `node bruteforce` in terminal and see process.
 You can find csv output in results folder: `/results/bruteforce.csv`

 ### [Sample file output](https://github.com/nicolay-zlobin/gekko-batcher/blob/master/sample_results.csv)